 Are You Listening Festival is an annual one-day, multi-venue festival that takes place across the centre of Reading every April.
 It sees some of the biggest UK bands and Reading’s best local acts come together to play memorable sets in support of Reading Mencap, a local charity working with people with learning disabilities and their families.
 Are You Listening?
 Festival is now in its sixth year and has raised more than £40,000 for Reading Mencap, as well as getting bigger and better every year since.

-The first line up of acts to play the 2018 festival has just been announced, so check out your guide to Are You Listening Festival 2018 and find out about the bands to watch, venue information, tickets and more.
+The full line up of acts to play the 2018 festival has been confirmed, so check out your guide to Are You Listening Festival 2018 and find out about the bands to watch, venue information, tickets and more.

 When is it?